-SPINRAZA increases survival motor neuron (SMN) protein, addressing the underlying cause of motor neuron loss in spinal muscular atrophy (SMA)
+SPINRAZA increases survival motor neuron (SMN) protein production, addressing an underlying cause of SMA

 Wondering how SPINRAZA works?